Koggala Lagoon: Destruction of the natural sand bar

 The Koggala lagoon was once a paradise for its ecological community.
-However, human intervention has changed the fate of the lagoon with the destruction of the natural groyne (sand bar) during coastal defense activities in early 1990s.
+However, human intervention has changed the fate of the lagoon with the destruction of the natural groyne (sand bar) during coastal defense activities in the early 1990s.
 This has been followed by unplanned removal of sand at the Pol-oya outlet near the lagoon mouth.
 The naturally built sand bar, which was perpendicular to the lagoon mouth controlled the seawater intrusion into the lagoon.
 With the opening of the lagoon mouth during the rainy season, rapid outflow of water began.
 However, the flow of seawater into the lagoon during the monsoon and high tides ceased the formation of sand bar again in the dry season.
 This natural dynamic rhythm causes high seasonal variations in most of the physical and chemical properties of lagoon water.

 After the removal of the natural sand barrier, the formation of sand bar shifted towards the “Kathaluwa” bridge (highway bridge) by exposing the bridge to wave attack.
 Breaching the sand bar became increasingly difficult and erosion close to the bridge posed a risk to the bridge.
 Subsequently, in 1995, the Southern Provincial Council built a groyne system to protect the bridge from the wave attack.
 Another groyne was built in 2005 to control the erosion at the west side of the mouth due to prevailing groyne structure.
 Construction of the groyne provoked concern over local resource users and environmentalists as the lagoon hydrology and water quality showed drastic changes and variations.